marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 }
 ~~~

 Attempt ID identifies the PUNCH_REQUEST.
-Status reports the server's result:
+Status reports the sender's result:

-* SUCCEEDED (0x00): The server's path validation succeeded.
+* SUCCEEDED (0x00): The sender's path validation succeeded.
-* FAILED (0x01): The server's path validation timed out.
+* FAILED (0x01): The sender's path validation timed out.
 * REJECTED (0x02): The server did not start the attempt.

-Clients MUST ignore duplicates.
-An unknown Status MUST be treated as a
+Each endpoint's Status MUST remain unchanged for a given Attempt ID.
+Endpoints MUST ignore duplicates.
+Detected conflicting statuses from the peer
-connection error of type FRAME_ENCODING_ERROR; an unissued Attempt ID or
+for an Attempt ID, or an unissued Attempt ID received by a client, MUST be
-detected conflicting statuses MUST be treated as a connection error of type
+treated as a connection error of type PROTOCOL_VIOLATION.

-PROTOCOL_VIOLATION.
+An unknown Status, or REJECTED received by a server, MUST be treated as a
+connection error of type FRAME_ENCODING_ERROR.

+If PUNCH_DONE arrives before the corresponding PUNCH_REQUEST, the server MUST
+retain the Status and process the request normally when it arrives.

 PUNCH_DONE is ack-eliciting, sent on a validated path, and MUST be retransmitted
 on loss until acknowledged.

-This frame is only sent from the server to the client.
-Servers MUST treat
-receipt of a PUNCH_DONE frame as a connection error of type PROTOCOL_VIOLATION.

 # Security Considerations